15 Tips for Moving into Your First House

 1. Handle the Basics

-At least two weeks in advance, with the post office, cancel your utilities and arrange for them to be set up at your new address, and research movers in your area (or decide if you want to move yourself).
+At least two weeks in advance, make sure you change your address at the official USPS website, cancel your utilities and arrange for them to be set up at your new address, and research movers in your area (or decide if you want to move yourself).

 2. Get an Inspection